esl/wombat_discovery/README.md

 ## Installation

 This package only works on Erlang nodes.
+If you want use in Elixir nodes, please go to https://github.com/esl/wombat-discovery.
 To use it just specify the dependency `wombat_discovery` in your rebar.config file.

 ```erlang
 {deps, [